Profile

 Robert Friedland · Founder and Executive Co-Chairman, Ivanhoe Mines · Canada

-Robert Friedland is the mining industry's most charismatic and controversial figure.
-A former college roommate of Steve Jobs, Friedland has built his career on discovering and developing world-class mineral deposits across Asia and Africa.
-His company, Ivanhoe Mines, operates the corridor's most significant copper mine — Kamoa-Kakula — and is developing Kipushi, whose germanium resources carry extraordinary strategic significance.
+Robert Friedland is Ivanhoe Mines' Founder and Executive Co-Chairman.
+Friedland has built his career on discovering and developing world-class mineral deposits across Asia and Africa.
+His company, Ivanhoe Mines, operates one of the corridor's most significant copper mines — Kamoa-Kakula — and is developing Kipushi, whose germanium resources carry strategic significance.

-Friedland's vision for Kamoa-Kakula as a 500,000+ tonne copper producer makes it the single largest potential user of corridor logistics.
-His advocacy for the corridor — including public statements positioning it as essential for global copper supply — has helped attract political support and investment.
-But Friedland's track record includes environmental controversies at his Summitville mine in Colorado, and his relationship with Zijin Mining as Ivanhoe's JV partner introduces Chinese investment dynamics into nominally Western-backed operations.
+Kamoa-Kakula's Phase 3 expansion increased annual copper production capacity to more than 600,000 tonnes, making the mine one of the largest potential users of corridor logistics.
+Friedland's advocacy for the corridor — including public statements positioning it as essential for global copper supply — has helped attract political support and investment.
+But Friedland's track record includes environmental controversies at his Summitville mine in Colorado, and Ivanhoe's relationship with Zijin Mining as a Kamoa-Kakula joint-venture partner introduces Chinese investment dynamics into nominally Western-backed operations.

 Our monitoring of Friedland focuses on whether Kamoa-Kakula's community impact in Kolwezi matches Ivanhoe's sustainability rhetoric, whether the mine's expansion creates genuine local employment and procurement, and whether Kipushi's germanium development benefits the communities of Kipushi or primarily serves Western strategic interests.